3C0D/win11-TTS-everywhere-FR-EN/README.md

 - Check Windows accessibility settings
 - Refer to the Shortcuts tab in settings for a complete list

+### **🆕 Minimized Notification Issues**
+- The notification should automatically disappear when reading stops
+- If it persists, click it or use Win+F to clear it
+- The notification cleanup is now improved and more reliable

 ## 📋 File Structure

 ```